 Glitter Slime

-I love that this book encouraged my daughter to get all “scientist” on me by gathering her ingredients to create her own version of a Taffimatter glitter slime.
+I love that this book encouraged my daughter to put on her scientist jacket to create her own version of a Taffimatter themed glitter slime.

 Glitter Slime Recipe